Devil May Cry (TV series): Reception

+Season 1

-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 96%, based on 25 reviews with an average score of 7.9/10.
+On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 96%, based on 28 reviews.
 The website's critical consensus reads, "Honoring its source material's flair for the bombastic, Devil May Cry slices and dices its way into the animation medium and makes a bloody memorable first impression."
-Metacritic, which uses a weighted average, assigned a score of 77 out of 100 based on 7 critic reviews, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 8 critic reviews, indicating "generally favorable" reviews.

 Aidan Kelley of Collider gave the series a score of 9 out of 10.
 He dubbed the series "one of the best new animated shows of 2025", comparing it favourably to Shankar's previous work on Castlevania and that it "goes above and beyond to deliver a brilliant animated series that is as thematically rich as it is wildly entertaining."
 Daniel Kurland of Bloody Disgusting gave the series a score of 4 out of 5.
 He praised the action sequences and wrote, "There's strong enough artistry behind the action and battle choreography that makes this adaptation a sheer delight."
 Kurland then commented on the art style by stating, "There are some really creative art direction and stylistic choices that make the series a visual triumph."
 Kambole Campbell of The A.V.
 Club gave the series a rating of B−.
-He noted that "Shankar's spin on Devil May Cry is mostly a fun love letter to the qualities that made it popular" and praised the soundtrack, specifically mentioning its licensed music and an original song from the rock band Evanescence that plays during the sixth episode, which he described as the "show's best episode."
+He noted that "Shankar's spin on Devil May Cry is mostly a fun love letter to the qualities that made it popular" and praised the soundtrack, specifically mentioning its licensed music and the original song "Afterlife" by the rock band Evanescence that plays during the sixth episode, which he described as the "show's best episode."
 Rendy Jones of RogerEbert.com similarly praised the episode and wrote that "Everything pays off in the sixth episode, a chapter guided by silent visual storytelling that incorporates various animation styles and some aptly fitting needle drops.
 It is one of the year's best TV episodes to date, a bold move that proves why these studios hire Shankar for their adaptations."